loopmode/create-electron-app/packages/generator-electron-app/README.md

 #### `projectName`

 Name for the new project and its folder.
-If you want to use the `--yes` option non-interactive mode, this argument is required.
+If you want to use the `--yes` option silent mode, this argument is required.
-In interactive mode, this will be the default for the `projectName` question.
+In interactive mode, this will be the default value for the `projectName` question.

 Example: